yanxiaodi/EmployeePayslipCalculator/README.md

 `EmployeePayslipCalculator.Service` project is the logic layer.

-First, I create an abstract class named `TaxCalculatorBase`, which receives an int value param to set the `AnnualSalary` property.
+First I create an abstract class named `TaxCalculatorBase`, which receives an int value param to set the `AnnualSalary` property.
 The `CalculateTax` method is a virtual method so the derived classed must override it.

 Then I create several different classes that inherit from the abstract base class in the `Impl` folder.
 For this purpose, I need to use a simple factory named `TaxCalculatorFactory` to create the instance, not create the specific instance in the caller class.
 So in the `PayslipCalculatorService` class, I can call the method in the instance class, as shown below:

 `TaxCalculatorFactory.Instance.CreateTaxCalculator(employee.AnnualSalary).CalculateTax();`

-If we need to add some other tax rate algorithm, I just add the new derived classes and modify the factory, and the code in the `PayslipCalculatorService` doesn't need to change.
+If we need to add some other tax rate algorithm, I just add the new derived classes and modify the factory, and the code in the `PayslipCalculatorService` does not need to change.
 This is the benefit of the factory, which is the simplest design pattern, but very useful.

 There is another thing to note.
 When I convert a double value to the int value, I need to use `Math.Round()` method.
 But be careful, we must pass the `MidpointRounding` enum as a param to ensure the accuracy, as shown below: